 So, rather than have light speed be the constant, let’s let time run universally at the same speed and see where that speculation might lead us.

 First, since time is a factor of energy as well as a sequencer of events, it makes the equality of matter and energy work out in all circumstances.
 No longer do we drift endlessly when captured by a black hole, but are quickly crushed by massive gravitational forces and accelerated into its subatomic center.
 All events are concurrent.
 There may be no fifth or sixth dimension.
 What is is all now.
 What was is changed but still lives on in the same location with equal energy plus matter.

 Second, we need to find another reason for the ubiquitous loss of electromagnetic energy throughout the universe.
 Luckily, Dr. Arp has left us clues.
+What he found were quasi-stellar objects (quasars) that were linked or closely associated with galaxies with a much smaller red shift, indicating that there was a greater energy drop in the quasar than its parent galaxy.
 Why might the environment around a quasar suck energy from its emissions more than the associated nearby galaxy?
 I speculate that it has an overabundance of tritium that are absorbing this energy in creating a more normal state, but I really don’t know.
 However, it’s a question that should be answered before we pretend to know how big or old the universe is (again).
-If there were some excess of this rare substance around quasars, might this substance breaking down into a more common substance (maybe Deuterium or Hydrogen?) account for the general loss of energy as well?
+If there were some excess of this rare substance around quasars, might this substance breaking down into a more common substance account for the general loss of energy as well?
 With a half-life of 12 years, hitting a tritium atom just right might be a rare enough occurrence that it could steal minute amounts of energy without being noticed.